 When it comes to onsite facilities, this boutique Caribbean hotel has it covered with a decadent spa specialising in yoga, aromatherapy and relaxation treatments, as well as a gym, two tennis courts, sea kayaks, a dive school and even their own Hobie Cat sailing boats if the open ocean beckons.
 These bountiful activities mean that you can spend as much time as you like sunning yourself on an overwater lounger or relishing a lazy lunch on the beach, safe in the knowledge that should you so desire it, outdoor excursions aplenty are easily arranged with the help of your concierge.

-Dining at the Calabash Luxury Boutique Hotel also goes some way to explaining its undoubted popularity, as celebrity chef Gary Rhodes lends his expertise to the property’s main restaurant.
+Dining at the Calabash Luxury Boutique Hotel is exquisite.
+The famed Rhodes restaurant is spectacular and named in honour of the late chef Gary Rhodes who had a huge influence in its success.
 This is a gastronomic delight in itself, though one which is almost equalled when the sun rises each morning and breakfast is there to be enjoyed with sand between your toes, on the beach as the turquoise Caribbean Sea laps in beside you; the only way to start the day while staying on the island of Grenada.
 All the while, when seeking to explore, have in mind that the Calabash is tucked away on the southern coast, though Grand Anse is not far away and the highlights of Grenada are always within a short drive.

 30 beautifully decorated suites with magnificent views of the gardens and sea.
 5 two to five bedroom villas close to the hotel are also available.